conc2304/audio-visualizer/vyzby-app/README.md

 p5JS sketches are found and kept in the `vyzby-app/src/js/sketches/` directory.
 An exampple of an existing sketch is `vyzby-app/src/js/sketches/SketchConstructorWEBGLWave.js`

 Sketches are created as a constructror class
-The constructor needs to have a `render()` function.
+The constructor must have a `render()` function.
 This is what gets called for each registered sketch on the p5js `draw()` cycle.

-New Sketch files need the following 3 files
+New Sketch files need the following files
-* import easeInto from '@/js/services/EasingService';
+* `import easeInto from '@/js/services/EasingService'`;
-* import NumericProperty from '@/js/services/PropertyConstructorNumeric';
+* `import NumericProperty from '@/js/services/PropertyConstructorNumeric'`;
-* import VariableProperty from '@/js/services/PropertyConstructorVariable';
+* `import VariableProperty from '@/js/services/PropertyConstructorVariable'`;
+* `import SketchCatalogue from '@/js/services/SketchCatalogue'`;
+* `import CatalogueDataEntry from '@/js/services/CatalogueDataEntry'`;

+### Sketch Catalogue
+URI: `'./js/services/SketchCatalogue.js'`
+The Sketch Catalogue is a central location to register new sketches and layers for users to add to their compositions.
+Processing Sketches are added to the Sketch Catalogue via your sketch class constructor.

+Required catalogue data:
+  * Constructor name: name of the constructor to be used to instantiate the sketch in the app
+  * Title           : the title to appear for this catalogue item
+  * Description     : a short, 1-2 sentence, description of the sketch oyu made
+  * Categories      : array of 1 word descriptors for users to search by
+  * Creator/Author  : who made this sketch ie. you
+  * Avatar          : GIF (preferably) or still image of the sketch as an example
+    * Images should have a 1:1 ratio
+    * Images should be no biger than 250px X 250px and no smaller than 150px X 150px
+    * Path to image should be provided to the catalogue service
+  * CPU Usage       : an arbitrary number from 1 to 10 that describes
+    * 10 would be a sketch that needs to be run alone because it is taxing on the CPU

 Sketch parameters that should be interactive/editable can, currently, be either `Numeric` or `Variable`